Fry:Evil Cannot Comprehend Good

 Compare Protagonist-Centered Morality

-, where the author has a similar bias in favour of the protagonist.
+, where the author has a similar bias in favor of the protagonist.
 When a usually-good character is morally self-centered and it goes unnoticed, Moral Dissonance

 is present.
 Also compare Drama Queen